 “Ne Variatatem Timeamus”

-My area of competence includes philosophy of science, history of science, history of ideas, communication of science, science writing, novel writing and journalism studies.
+My area of competence includes philosophy of science, history of science, history of ideas, communication of science, science writing and novel writing.

 I graduated from the University of Pisa with a degree in Theoretical Physics and I wrote my thesis on the conceptual foundations of Quantum Theory.
 I then completed a Master’s in the Communication of Science at the International School of Advanced Studies, Trieste, expanding my knowledge of other scientific disciplines as well as the history and philosophy of science.
 I earned my PhD in Philosophy of Science from the Open University (UK) with a thesis on the project of scientific styles of thinking put forward by the Canadian philosopher of science Ian Hacking, which I have presented in a more systematic way, corrected and developed into a theory.

 I have been a Armenise-Harvard Science Writer Fellow at the Harvard University and a Research Fellow in Philosophy of Science at the University of Leeds, Centre for History and Philosophy of Science (UK).
-I have published research articles in international Peer-Reviewed Journals such as Erkenntnis and International Journal in Philosophy of Science.
+I have published research articles in international peer-reviewed journals such as Erkenntnis, Studies in History and Philosophy of Science and International Journal in Philosophy of Science.

-As a writer, I have written short novels for Italian publishing companies as well as articles for Italian newspapers.
+As a scientific popularizer, I write regularly on Panorama, one of the leading Italian weekly magazines, and I have written several articles for Italian newspapers.
 I was awarded the Voltolino Prize for Scientific Writing and other writing awards.
-My popular science book for children Life of an atomo told by itself (Erickson) has been translated into Turkish and Chinese.
+My popular science book for children Life of an atomo told by itself (Erickson) has been translated into Chinese, Korean and Turkish.
+As a writer, I have written short novels for different Italian publishing companies.

 In the second part of 2016, I have travelled from Scotland (Skye Island) to Japan by land and sea through the steppes of Kazakhstan and Mongolia.
 I reached Japan after four months without taking any plane.
 I have written a book on my journey entitled Oltre e un cielo in più (Over and beyond yet another sky) which was published in Italian by Sperling & Kupfer in January 2018.